crandylb/small/README.txt

 08/01/2014 CRB Bug fixes for mill2yasm, cat3
 09/10/2014 CRB Update initsym with TKIND
-12/06/2014 CRB Fix two obo bugs in testlex: lex.s1, testlex.s1
+12/06/2014 CRB Fix two obo bugs in testlex: lex.s1, testlex.s1 02/28/2015 CRB Many updates and additions for testscan

 The purpose of this directory is to contain files presenting my language Small.